Q: When does the Skyline College Promise Scholars Program Application open?

 • Academic and Counseling Supports: Scholars are paired with a dedicated Promise Counselor, receive priority registration for classes, tutoring and additional instruction support, and opportunities to connect with peer mentors to navigate the college experience.

-• Workshops: Scholars attend workshops up to once a month.
+• Workshops: Scholars attend workshops otherwise known as Promise Engagement Opportunities (PEO).
 The workshops focus on various themes such as connecting with other students on campus, getting to know more about college, examining financial literacy, and more!

 Back to List of Topics